ashhar001/Serverless_App/README.md

 # Simple Time Service

-A microservice that provides time-related functionality, deployed on AWS infrastructure using Terraform.
+A Serverless microservice that provides time-related functionality, deployed on AWS infrastructure using Terraform.

 ## Project Overview